USNI/WP-Dateline/readme.txt

 Donate link: http://news.usni.org
 Tags: dateline, news
 Requires at least: 2.7
-Tested up to: 3.9
+Tested up to: 3.9.2
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Custom post meta field and meta box to set a dateline for a news story.
+Custom post meta field and meta box to set a dateline for a WordPress post.

 == Description ==

-Dateline provides the ability to set a dateline in a news story.
+Dateline provides the ability to set a dateline at the beginning of a WordPress post's content.

 == Installation ==